DevT02/ListMutationRemover/README.md

 Yes, i am aware of the DnSpy-generated folder.
 I was pretty lazy and wasn't up to making a new project so I just used CodeCracker's constant decrypter to write my new code.
 You might even notice some methods that aren't even used in the source LOL

+# How it works
+- First, it gets every (List.ADD) from the internal <MODULE> and adds it to an arraylist.
+- Then for every time an access variable is called for the List, we get ONLY the *index number* (not value).
+- After that, we find the number inside our arraylist using our index
+- Finally, we replace everything with nops except 1 OpCode, where we just leave the returned number